'Gi Joes are not real American Heroes, 'Forgotten Heroes' are!!!'

 as JAG counsel.

-that develops among the troops -- whatever happens, you can NEVER let your buddies
+among the troops -- whatever happens, you can NEVER let your buddies down... it is

-down... it is as Admiral Nimitz said, which appears on the USMC Memorial which you
+as Admiral Nimitz said, which appears on the USMC Memorial which you show at the

 I have heard of such missions into Cambodia.
 You have done an excellent job